vivektalwar13071999/Linkedin_Scrapper/README.md

 Create an Excel file containing personal data and last job position of specified people.

 Scraping can be currently done only providing the LinkedIn profile url of the target person.
-If you don't have yet the LinkedIn profile urls

 ## Prerequisites